HazyResearch/ThunderKittens/examples/based/linear_attn_forward/README.md

 ```

-**Testing** We provide a test harness in C++ and in PyTorch.
+**Testing** We provide a lightweight test harness in C++ and in PyTorch.
 Testing in C++.
 First, go to the Makefile and select the correct GPU option for your hardware.
 To run the test:
 ```
 python generate_tests.py randn_all
-# Ensure that the based_tk_fwd function and its imports are commented out
+# Ensure that the based_tk_fwd function and its imports are commented out in 4090/lin_attn.cu and H100/lin_attn_h100.cu
-# Ensure harness.impl is being imported
+# Ensure harness.impl is being imported (line is uncommented)
 make clean && make && ./debug_linear_attend randn_all.txt
 ```

 Testing in PyTorch.
-Below, you can install for the 4090 or H100 depending on your hardware:
+Below, shows how you can install the TK kernel for the 4090:
 ```
 cd examples/based/linear_attn_forward/4090
-# or cd examples/based/linear_attn_forward/H100
 # Ensure that the based_tk_fwd function and its imports are uncommented
 # Ensure harness.impl is commented out